 When you fail to file Form 8938, criminal penalties may also apply.
-Criminal penalties are most likely to apply if the IRS believes that you purposefully chose not to file the form to avoid paying your taxes.
+Criminal penalties are most likely to apply if the IRS believes that you purposefully chose not to file the form in order to avoid paying your taxes.
 To reduce the risk of criminal penalties, submitting all unfiled tax forms and making every effort to pay what you owe is essential.

 Dealing with Failure to File